 Biography and research summary

-Towards the end of my DPhil, I also developed novel high-throughput screening methods, in collaboration with the Daniel Ebner group at the Target Discovery Institute, University of Oxford, to quantitate migration and cell morphology.
+I also developed novel high-throughput screening methods, in collaboration with the Daniel Ebner group at the Target Discovery Institute, University of Oxford, to quantify migration and cell morphology.
 Using these techniques I established a large dataset with thousands of data points describing how prostate cancer cell phenotype is altered by microRNAs.
-From this dataset, we identified several novel microRNA regulators of EMT and I am currently applying advanced computational methods to further interrogate this dataset.
+From this dataset, we identified several novel microRNA regulators of EMT.

-- Cell and molecular biology - high-throughput screening and analysis, in vitro cell culture, fluorescence microscopy, qRT-PCR, western blot, ELISA, molecular cloning, flow cytometry
+- Cell and molecular biology - Next-Generation Sequencing (WGS, WES, targeted DNA sequencing), high-throughput phenotypic screening and analysis, cell culture, fluorescence microscopy, qRT-PCR, molecular cloning, flow cytometry

-- In vivo - Intra-cardiac metastasis prostate cancer model, in vivo tumour imaging
+- In vivo - Intra-cardiac metastasis prostate cancer model, intra-tibial PCa model, in vivo tumour imaging